DarthMike/darthmike.github.io/source/_posts/2017-06-16-fixing-autocompletion-on-mixed-objective-c-and-swift-projects.markdown

 categories: swift Objective-C tips xcode
 ---

 This year I had the privilege of attending WWDC for the first time.
-I knew the labs were very important, and I want to share a resolution to fix a problem for our big project at [Peak][peak]: Autocompletion on Swift code was not working most of the time in the IDE.
-With the help of Apple engineer in the labs we got it sorted, and I wanted to share how to fix it in case you have same issue.
+I knew the labs were very important, and I want to share a resolution to fix a problem for our big project at [Peak][peak]: Autocompletion on Swift code was not working most of the time in the IDE, and with the help of an Apple engineer in the labs we got it sorted.

 <!-- more -->